dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

 # Or: python preview.py

 # Load calibration
-# Select "Calibration File" → Load → Select calibration
+# Select "Calibration File" radio button → Select calibration file from dropdown → Click "Load"

 # Home printer
 # Click "Home Printer"

 # Jump to specific wells
-# Click on "A1" in list → "Go to Selected"
+# Option 1: List view - Click on "A1" in list → "Go to Selected", then "F8" → "Go to Selected"
-# Click on "F8" in list → "Go to Selected"
+# Option 2: Graphical view - Click directly on "A1" button, then "F8" button
 # Check alignment at corners
 ```